 Data Protection - any information you have supplied or any information gathered from or about pupils will be used only for the purpose for which it was provided and any relevant procedures following from this.
 This data will be maintained in accordance with the Act and will not be passed onto any other organisation without your prior approval unless this is a legal requirement.
-Whilst we have made every attempt to provide true and correct information, the pandemic has impacted our ability to keep the prospectus as up to date as we would like - we will continue to work on this.
+Whilst we have made every attempt to provide true and correct information.
 Changes in circumstances after the time of publication may impact on the accuracy of the information.
 Please contact the school if you have any queries.